Cisco-UKI-DevX/Network-Telemetry-Lab-Guide/README.md

 ### Step 0 - Configure and Install Docker

 For this lab we need to use Docker to host containers needed to run the TIG stack and yang-explorer which allows us to explore the streaming telemetry models available for our network device.
-If you already have docker
+If you already have docker installed you can proceed to Step 1 and start to pull down the containers required.
+If you do not have docker installed you can consult the docker documentation [here](https://docs.docker.com/install/)

-Alternatively, you can use Model Driven Telemetry sandbox already available in the DevNet sandbox which has a developer box with both of these containers already configured and running which will save you a number of these steps.
+Alternatively if you don't want to install docker on your own laptop, you can use Model Driven Telemetry sandbox already available in the DevNet sandbox which has a developer box with both of these containers already configured and running which will save you a number of these steps.
 For completeness we'll walk through all the steps here.

 ### Step 1 - Setup our TIG stack